-- About 44% of responses were from residents, the remainder were non-residents travelling in the area. - Some concerns were expressed that working parents can't adjust to the changes easily. - Some concerns were expressed that traffic and parking has just been displaced away from the school and affects traffic congestion. - There is an impact on tradesman or visitors needing to visit premises in restricted streets. - Students being picked up and dropped off of by car takes longer because of having to park further away. - There were many derogatory comments that were not substantiated with any reasons.
+- About 37% of responses were from residents living within the scheme, the remainder were non-residents travelling in the area. - Some concerns were expressed that working parents can't adjust to the changes easily. - Some concerns were expressed that traffic and parking has just been displaced away from the school and affects traffic congestion. - There is an impact on tradesman or visitors needing to visit premises in restricted streets. - Students being picked up and dropped off of by car takes longer because of having to park further away. - There were many derogatory comments that were not substantiated with any reasons.